nchepiga/homepage/docs/group.md

 01/01/2024 Pietro Richelli and Julien Fitouchi join the group

-11/12/2023 I was awarded a reseach grant by [Julian Schwinger Foundation (USA)](https://schwingerfoundation.org/awardedgrants.php)
+11/12/2023 I was awarded a research grant by [Julian Schwinger Foundation (USA)](https://schwingerfoundation.org/awardedgrants.php)

 29/11/2023 Kenna Hughes-Castleberry wrote an article about my research for [“Women of Quantum Technology”]( https://www.insidequantumtechnology.com/news-archive/women-of-quantum-technology-dr-natalia-chepiga-of-delft-university-of-technology/)